Zildjian

 The Avedis Zildjian Company, simply known as Zildjian (/ˈzɪldʒən, -dʒiən/), is a musical instrument manufacturer specializing in cymbals and other percussion instruments.
-Founded by the ethnic Armenian Zildjian family in the 17th-century Ottoman Empire, the company relocated to the United States in the 20th century.
-Today, it is the largest cymbal and drumstick maker in the world.
+Founded in Constantinople in 1623, the company is the world's largest maker of cymbals and drumsticks, the world's oldest manufacturer of musical instruments, and one of the world's oldest continuously operating companies.

-The company was founded in Constantinople (modern day Istanbul) in 1623 by Avedis Zildjian, an Armenian.
-Zildjian is now based in Norwell, Massachusetts.
-Zildjian is the oldest manufacturer of musical instruments in the world as well as one of the oldest continuously operating companies in the world.
-Zildjian sells cymbals, drumsticks, percussion mallets and other drum accessories under the Zildjian, Vic Firth and Balter Mallet brands.
+The company was founded in the 17th-century Ottoman Empire by Avedis Zildjian, an ethnic Armenian whose family moved the company to the United States in the 20th century.
+Now based in Norwell, Massachusetts, Zildjian sells cymbals, drumsticks, percussion mallets and other drum accessories under the Zildjian, Vic Firth, and Balter Mallet brands.